dafer45/TBTK/doc/Manual.md

 This manual does not cover all these classes and the interested developer is instead referred to the API for a more detailed description.
 However, developers are still encouraged to study this manual to understand the design philosophy behind TBTK, and to also use the already existing Solvers as inspiration when writing new Solvers.
 Doing so can significantly reduce the amount of overhead required to create a new Solver and makes it easier for other developers to use the new Solver in their own project.
-The development of new Solvers is greatly encouraged and if you are interested in doing so but do not know where to start, please contact Kristofer Björnson at kristofer.bjornson@physics.uu.se.
+The development of new Solvers is greatly encouraged and if you are interested in this but do not know where to start, please contact Kristofer Björnson at kristofer.bjornson@physics.uu.se.
 New Solvers can either be released as stand alone packages or be pulled into the TBTK library.
 In the later case the Solver will have to adhere to the main development philosophy of TBTK, but we are happy with providing help with polishing the Solver to the point that it does.

 @page UnitHandler UnitHandler

 # Units and constants {#UnitsAndConstants}
-Most quantities of interest in physics have units, which means that the numerical value of the quantity depends on which units it is measured in.
+Most quantities of interest in physics have units, which means that the numeric value of the quantity depends on which unit it is measured in.
-Different sets of units are relevant in different situations, e.g. is meter (m) a relevant unit for length in macroscopic problems, while Ångström (Å) is more relevant on atomic scales.
+Different sets of units are relevant in different situations.
+For example is meter (m) a relevant unit for length in macroscopic problems, while Ångström (Å) is more relevant on atomic scales.
-However, computers work with unitless numbers, which means that any piece of code that relies on hard coded numerical values for physical constants implicitly force the user to work in the same set of units.
+However, computers work with unitless numbers, which means that any piece of code that relies on hard coded numeric values for physical constants implicitly force the user to work in the same set of units.
-This is unacceptable for a library such as TBTK which aims at allowing physicist with different preferences for units to use the library to implement their own calculations.
+This is unacceptable for a library such as TBTK that aims at allowing physicist with different preferences for units to use the library to implement their own calculations.
 It is also very useful if the library can supply such constants in whatever units the developer prefer.
 To solve these issues, TBTK provides a UnitHandler that allows the user to specify what units are natural to the problem at hands, and all numbers passed to TBTK functions are assumed to be given in these natural units.